What is Lasinone?

 -

-three groups: those who never received Nitisinone (28 patients), those who were
+groups: those who never received Nitisinone (28 patients),

 Key Findings: